 • Monitored and optimized as needed after publishing

-Keyword selection in PPC is just as essential in competing for ad placements as it is in ranking in the top ten organic search results.
+Keyword selection in PPC is just as essential in competing for ad placements on platforms like Google Ads as it is in ranking in the top ten organic search results.

 The ranking battle doesn’t end in organic search results because advertisers also bid on competitive search terms in PPC campaigns to ensure they skip to the top of SERPs.